Hide this website

 The Landlord and Tenant Board is the tribunal that decides issues between landlords and tenants.

-The Board’s website has information about housing law, forms that landlords and tenants must use, and a FAQ page that answers common questions about housing law and the Board’s processes.
+The Board’s website has information about housing law and forms that landlords and tenants must use.

 You can also call the Board for information.
 The Board can’t give legal advice.